Swiss chocolate is one of the best desserts in the world! I’m sure very few would argue against that statement.

 Add to that the premium cocoa beans and the expert crafting, and what you have is arguably one of the finest chocolates in the country!
 What’s even better is that you can actually order personalized chocolate from the website for that extra, intimate touch!

 And there you have it: 11 of the best Swiss chocolate brands that will fully satisfy your sweet tooth!
 Ah, I can almost taste the creamy Swiss chocolate already as I write this!
+Throw in a few Belgian chocolates too, and I’m in paradise.
 Happy shopping my friends!

 Looking for other souvenirs for Switzerland?
-Check out this list too!
+Check out this list!